Major packaging manufacturer AMP to open factory in NI

 - Published

-One of the world's biggest packaging firms is to build a major new factory close to north Belfast.
+One of the world's biggest packaging firms is to build a major new factory near Belfast.

-AMP, part of the Ardagh Group, says it will represent an investment of around $200m (£149m).
+AMP, part of the Ardagh Group, says it will represent an investment of about $200m (£149m).

+It is hoped the new beverage can-making facility will be operational at Global Point in Newtownabbey in 2023.

+AMP says it will create "full-time jobs for engineers, technicians and other roles" with details on the number of jobs being finalised.

-The firm says it will start recruitment next year and hopes to be operational in 2023.
+The firm says it will start recruitment next year.

+It was built by Irish businessman Paul Coulson who is the chairman and largest shareholder.

+The north Belfast initiative is part of a multi-billion dollars investment by the company, involving the construction of new, recyclable metal packaging capacity in Europe, North America and Brazil.

-It adds that the facility will "service the growing needs of AMP's beverage customers in Ireland, the UK and Europe".
+The company says the factory will "service the growing needs of AMP's beverage customers in Ireland, the UK and Europe".

-Details on the precise number of jobs are still being finalised but AMP says it will "lead to the creation of a large number of full-time jobs for engineers, technicians and other roles".
+Oliver Graham from AMP says the investment in Northern Ireland will help the company to "further [reduce] our carbon footprint by locating capacity closer to our end customers".